Close ILTakeCare Suggestion

 Based on the Insurance Regulatory Development Authority of India's (IRDAI) directive, a standalone own-damage policy was introduced in September 2019.
 It is a separate cover that protects your vehicle financially against damage caused by fire, accident, theft, or natural disaster.
 However, the policy is only available if your car has active third-party coverage.
 Own damage cover allows you to purchase riders to boost the scope of policy coverage.

-Steps to claim car insurance for own damage
+How to claim car insurance for own-damage?

 • Notify your insurer